 High Sugar Content

 According to Harvard University, bananas are classified as a "medium-level" glycemic food, meaning they have a glycemic index level that is high enough to cause some fluctuations in blood sugar levels.
-If you eat a lot of foods that have relatively high GI levels, you may develop an elevated risk of Type 2 diabetes, heart disease or overweight.
+If you eat a lot of foods that have relatively high GI levels, you may develop an elevated risk of Type 2 diabetes or heart disease, or have a harder time with managing your weight.
 Since bananas do contain fiber, they are more slowly digested than other foods with similarly high sugar contents, but very ripe bananas may have a higher GI and be more likely to contribute to health issues if you eat too many of them.

 Eating too many bananas could also be harmful because it may prevent you from achieving a healthy balance in your diet.
 Although bananas contain plenty of beneficial nutrients, they don’t contain all of the same nutrients as other fruits, vegetables, whole grains and protein foods, all of which are important in a daily eating plan.
 If the bulk of your diet is made up of bananas, you could develop nutrient deficiencies over time.